-The value of the Scholarship is $10,000 per annum, which is paid in a lump sum.
-The Scholarship will be awarded for a full course of study, subject to review at the end of each year.
+The value of the scholarship is $11,000 per annum, which is paid in a lump sum.
+The scholarship will be awarded for a full course of study, subject to review at the end of each year.

 The AMA Indigenous Medical Scholarship aims to increase the number of Aboriginal and Torres Strait Islander doctors in Australia by supporting Indigenous students to complete a medical degree.

-The value of the Scholarship is $10,000 per annum (provided in one lump sum each year).
-It is the responsibility of applicants to seek advice from Centrelink on how the Scholarship payment may affect ABSTUDY or any other government payments.
+The value of the scholarship is $11,000 per annum (provided in one lump sum each year).
+It is the responsibility of applicants to seek advice from Centrelink on how the scholarship payment may affect ABSTUDY or any other government payments.

-The Scholarship will be awarded on the recommendation of a selection panel drawn from the AMA’s Taskforce on Indigenous Health.
-Selection of the Scholarship recipient will be based on:
+The scholarship will be awarded on the recommendation of a selection panel drawn from the AMA-AIDA Taskforce on Indigenous Health.
+Selection of the scholarship recipient will be based on:

-- a statement provided by the applicant describing his or her aspirations, purpose for studying medicine, and the use(s) to which he or she hopes to put his or her medical training;
+- The statement provided by the applicant thoughtfully describes the use(s) to which they hope to put their medical training.

-- official results for the acacemic year; and
+- official results for the academic year; and

 - formal proof of full-time enrolment in a medical degree for the subsequent academic year.